kliu2python/device_proxy/README.md

 This project provides a lightweight API and front-end to view and control a pool of automation devices.
 It exposes endpoints for registering nodes, monitoring availability, and opening devices in STF (Smartphone Test Farm).

+## Services

+The backend is split into two processes so HTTP traffic and background work can scale independently:

+* **API service** – start with ``uvicorn backend.main:app``.
+It provides the HTTP endpoints and serves the UI.
+By default it no longer launches the monitor loop; for single-process development you can set ``ENABLE_IN_PROCESS_MONITOR=true`` to restore the previous behaviour.
+* **Worker service** – start with ``python -m backend.worker``.
+It runs the monitor logic from ``backend.monitor`` (device capability sync, STF reservation expiry, and node health checks).
+Run as many workers as needed.

+Both services use Redis for shared state.
+Ensure Redis is reachable before starting either service.
+The worker preloads the CSV nodes by default; set ``WORKER_PRELOAD_CSV=false`` to skip that step when nodes are already registered.

 ## Enabling the "Open in STF" action

 The UI only enables the **Open in STF** button for devices that have sufficient STF configuration.
 You can provide this configuration globally via environment variables or on a per-node basis via the node resources JSON.